Oprah Winfrey Network (Canada)

-Based on the American cable network of the same name, OWN was initially the only Canadian channel maintaining a brand licensing deal with Warner Bros.
-Discovery that was not owned by rival broadcaster Bell Media, and remains the only other branded Canadian network that Warner Bros.
-Discovery does not have an ownership stake in (the other being Bell's Investigation Discovery).
-After completing their acquisition of Scripps Networks Interactive in 2018, Discovery inherited the minority ownership stakes in the Canadian versions of DIY Network, Food Network, Cooking Channel and HGTV; all of which are majority-owned by Corus.
+Under Corus ownership and its final branding as Oprah Winfrey Network, the channel adopted its final format and largely retired its original format.
+Corus eventually lost the rights to the OWN brand and its American programming at the end of summer 2024, resulting in the complete shutdown of OWN effective September 1, 2024.
+Although Rogers Sports & Media took over the Canadian rights to the OWN programming effective January 1, 2025, it did not plan to relaunch as a new channel.
+Instead, it is primarily distributing it through its Citytv+ streaming service.

 History

 As Canadian Learning Television

 In September 1996, Learning and Skills Television of Alberta Ltd. (LSTA) (controlled by CHUM Limited through a 60% interest in the company) was granted a television broadcasting licence by the Canadian Radio-television and Telecommunications Commission (CRTC) called Canadian Learning Television.
 The channel was licensed to provide "formal and informal educational programs on a wide range of topics."

 The channel launched on September 1, 1999 as Canadian Learning Television, with a mix of educational and informational television programs.
 CHUM would later gain 100% ownership of the channel when it completed its purchase of the remaining interest in LSTA on February 15, 2005.
 The company would later be renamed Access Media Group.

 In 2003, Canadian Learning Television adopted a new logo and on-air presentation.
-With this change, the channel began using the brand "CLT" in most media, instead of using its full name, although Canadian Learning Television remained the official name of the channel.
+With this change, the channel began using the brand "CLT" in most media instead of using its full name, although Canadian Learning Television remained the official name of the channel.

 In July 2006, Bell Globemedia (later CTVglobemedia) announced that it would purchase CHUM for an estimated CAD$1.7 billion, included in the sale was CLT.
 As CTVglobemedia planned to retain CTV and Citytv, CLT was among the channels to be acquired by Rogers Communications along with CHUM's A-Channel stations, CKX-TV in Brandon, Access and SexTV: The Channel) as announced on April 9, 2007, pending CRTC approval (and approval of CTVglobemedia's purchase).

 However, on June 8, 2007, the CRTC approved the sale of CHUM on a condition that CTV must sell the Citytv stations instead, the Rogers deal was rendered void.
-As such, CTVglobemedia retained CLT along with the A-Channel stations, CKX-TV and all of CHUM's specialty channels, and sold the Citytv stations to Rogers Media.
+As such, CTVglobemedia retained CLT along with the A-Channel stations, CKX-TV, and all of CHUM's specialty channels, and sold the Citytv stations to Rogers Media.
 The transaction was finalized on June 22, 2007.

 In less than a year after taking ownership of Canadian Learning Television, on March 7, 2008, CTVglobemedia announced it would sell the channel to Corus Entertainment for approximately $73 million CAD.
 The deal was approved by the CRTC on August 22, 2008.
 The transaction was then finalized on September 1, 2008.